neutrinojs/neutrino/docs/installation.md

 ## Requirements

 Installing Neutrino requires Node.js v6+, and either [Yarn](https://yarnpkg.com/lang/en/docs/install/) or
 npm.
-At a minimum you will be installing Neutrino and a Neutrino preset, such as `neutrino-preset-react`.
+At a minimum, you will be installing Neutrino and a Neutrino preset, such as `neutrino-preset-react`.

 ## Yarn Installation